cfeng783/paloma/README.md

 # paloma
 This is the source code of the Eclipse Plug-in for PALOMA.

-All PALOMA features are defined in quanticol.ed.ac.uk.paloma.
-Need to export the project(quanticol.ed.ac.uk.paloma) to a runnable Jar before it can be included in a plugin project!
+xtext project defines the syntax of PALOMA, ui project defines the plugin UI.
+All PALOMA features (parsing, simulation, ploting) are defined in quanticol.ed.ac.uk.paloma.
+The sdk project depends on the ui, xtext,  and quanticol.ed.ac.uk.paloma projects.
+Note that you need to export the project(quanticol.ed.ac.uk.paloma) to a runnable Jar file before it can be included in a plugin project!